-UPS already maintains robust corporate governance practices, eliminating a risk typically associated with dual-class structures.
+UPS already maintains robust corporate governance practices, and our corporate structure and practices do not present risks typically associated with dual-class structures.
 Other than our CEO, all UPS director nominees are independent.
 All UPS directors are elected annually by a majority of votes cast in uncontested director elections, only independent directors serve on the board's Audit, Compensation and Human Capital, Nominating and Corporate Governance and Risk Committees, and we have an independent Board Chair.
 Our board consists of an appropriate mix of newer and longer-tenured directors.

 In recent periods, the board has voluntarily adopted a number of corporate governance principles aligned with marketplace developments.
-These include voluntarily adopting an annual say on pay vote, assigning human capital oversight responsibilities to the Compensation Committee and adding to the Company's proxy statement and sustainability reports gender and ethnicity information for employees and directors.
+These include increasing disclosures around lobbying and participation in the political process, specifically assigning human capital oversight responsibilities to the Compensation and Human Capital Committee, assigning environmental sustainability oversight responsibilities to the Nominating and Corporate Governance Committee, and adding to the Company's proxy statement and sustainability reports gender and ethnicity information for employees and directors.